Ecma-TC54/tg3/SPECIFICATION.md

 **Support**

-This is a list of support policies provided for a specific version or version range of a component.
-Note this SHOULD NOT include third party support policies or options.
+The support object defines the support policies provided for a specific version or version range of a component.
+This may include first-party manufacturer support or third-party support options endorsed by the manufacturer.

 | Field | Type | Description |
 |-------|------|-------------|